varnish/Varnish-Book/varnish_book.rst

       ban("obj.http.x-url ~ " + req.http.x-ban);
       where req.http.x-ban`` is a regular-expression.

-   To learn more about regular-expressions, we recommend you the book Mastering Regular-Expressions by Jeffrey E\
+   To learn more about regular-expressions, we recommend you the book Mastering Regular-Expressions by Jeffrey E. F. Friedl.
-.
-F. Friedl.
-   The PCRE manual page ``man pcre`` is also a valuable resource, specially ``man pcresyntax`` and ``man pcrepat\
+   The PCRE manual page ``man pcre`` is also a valuable resource, specially ``man pcresyntax`` and ``man pcrepattern``.
-tern``.